LoveUI Skills

 They explain the standards the agent should apply while working:

 The agent does not need every file for every task.
-For example, a form task should use the forms reference.
-A navigation task should use the navigation reference.
-A broad redesign should use more of the set.
+For example, a copy task can use content-accessibility.md and interaction-states.md, while a broad redesign should also use design-system.md, structure-architecture.md, and implementation-quality.md.

 Specialist skills